G. Elliott Wimmer

 e.wimmer (at) ucl.ac.uk

-- With Yunzhe Liu at the Max Planck UCL Centre, we have a new paper connecting replay (sequenceness) to behavior in humans (Nature Neuroscience, 2020).
+June 2020: With Yunzhe Liu at the Max Planck UCL Centre, we have a recent paper connecting replay (sequenceness) to behavior in humans (Nature Neuroscience).
 We find the successful memory decisions are associated with rapid compressed replay of original experiences.

 Wimmer, G.E., Büchel, C. (2019).
 Learning of distant state predictions by the orbitofrontal cortex in humans.
 Nature Communications, 10:2554.